 Documentary note style

+In a documentary note style, references are provided in footnotes at the foot of the page or endnotes at the end of the text.
+In books, endnotes are placed either at the end of the individual chapter or at the end of the book.
 In the text, documentary notes are identified by a numeral, usually in superscript.
 This numeral is placed after the concluding punctuation, unless it refers only to part of the sentence; in that case, it is placed after the relevant word or part of sentence.
 Attached to the numeral is a footnote at the bottom of the page or an endnote at the end of the chapter, book, etc.

 Several style manuals

-There are several style manuals for documentary note styles.
-The Oxford Style Manual (2003) and The Chicago Manual of Style (2003) both offer guidance on how to use a documentary note reference style.
-Another popular manual is K. L. Turabian's Manual for Writers of Research Papers, Theses, and Dissertations (2007), which is based on the Chicago manual.
-The MHRA Style Guide: A Handbook for Authors, Editors, and Writers of Theses (2008) is another notes style manual.
-It is issued by the Modern Humanities Research Association (MHRA).
+There are several style manuals for documentary note styles, for instance New Oxford Style Manual (2016) and The Chicago Manual of Style (2017).
+The MHRA Style Guide is another notes style manual, issued by the Modern Humanities Research Association (MHRA).

 AWELU information about documentary note styles